mr-sudo-security/hugo-template-ike/README.md

 # Hugo template
-To create a new hugo site, create a fork of this and make the changes you need.
+To create a new hugo site with this repository, you have to import it as a template.